NathanSDunn/symfony-4-docker-lunch/README.md

 It was also noted that all of the dates in the sample data are now past.
 For now, the endpoint will always return [] however should the sample data be modified to have ingredient expiry / best before dates in the future this would change.
 Running find/replace to change 2018 to 2020 produced the following response: ["Ham and Cheese Toastie","Salad","Hotdog"], skipping the "Fry-up" Recipie as there is no entry for "Baked Beans" in the ingredient list (which is required for that recipie).

 # Further work
-When implementing the Recipie object it was considered that a hasIngredient method may allow O(1) time complexity, should a method be added to ingredient that would display Expired and After Best Before Ingredients.

-It was initially thought that the existing implementation has O(n) time complexity, with n being the largest list of ingredients.
-Upon further investigation it was noted that array_key_exists sets a numeric key for associative arrays with no value noted. ie. ["Ham","Cheese"] actually is represented as [0 => "Ham", 1 => "Cheese"], creating the need to iterate through both recipies and ingredients.

-array_intersect was used as an alternative to my failed approximation of a hashmap however it is likely that under the hood O(n^2) time complexity would be observed. isset() may be another viable alternative to improving performance in similar situations.
+array_intersect was used as an alternative to using HashMaps for determining if a recipe can be made from a set of ingredients however it is likely that under the hood O(n^2) time complexity would be observed. isset() may be another viable alternative to improving performance in similar situations.
 Interestingly, JavaScript displays this same quirk when attempting to use an array as a HashMap, as demonstrated in https://github.com/NathanSDunn/eve-online-jump-distance

+To produce the final set of ingredients without duplicates associative arrays were able to be used as an approximation of a HashMap by using with the recipe name as the key.
+This allows a new set of recipies after their expiry date, but before their best-before date to be sorted to the bottom in constant O(1) time, without the need for an additional sort function or the associated time cost.

-However, given that the list of ingredients per recipie is small there would not be a noticable difference in runtime performance - the largest real world time costs are handling disk accesses, time to first byte (TTFB) of the endpoint query, and framework overhead.
+Given that the list of ingredients per recipie is small there would not be a noticable difference in runtime performance by performing further micro optimisations - the largest real world time costs in this exercise are handling disk accesses, time to first byte (TTFB) of the endpoint query, and framework overhead.

+Refactoring dependencies to allow for dependency injection and be more easily tested would be another improvement.
+Whilst I have not yet researched how this is done in Symfony 4, I do know how this is done in Laravel and other frameworks.
+Refactoring classes to inject object dependencies in the constructor would be the first step in doing this.

-Although this new approach would be closer to a 'perfect' solution, I hope this 'implementation is sufficient to demonstrate my experience with PHP & Testing as well as my willingness and ability to learn new technologies (Symfony 4 and Docker).
+Whilst there are some aspects that can be improved in order to create a perfect solution I hope this existing implementation is sufficient to demonstrate my experience with PHP & Testing as well as my willingness and ability to learn new technologies (Symfony 4 and Docker).